Authenticité (Zaire): The "Three Zs"

-The most widely recognized result of authenticité was no doubt the renaming of the nation from the Democratic Republic of the Congo to Zaire, a Portuguese mispronunciation of the Kikongo word nzere or nzadi, which translates as "the river that swallows all rivers".
+The most widely recognized result of authenticité was the renaming of the nation from the Democratic Republic of the Congo to Zaire, a Portuguese mispronunciation of the Kikongo word nzere or nzadi, which translates as "the river that swallows all rivers".
 It is not known for certain why President Mobutu chose a Portuguese colonial name instead of an authentic Congolese name.

-A biography about Mobutu by Le Monde journalist Jean-Pierre Langellier, however, traces the naming of the currency zaire back to a dinner in June 1967 attended by Mobutu's economic adviser Jacques de Groote, the governor of the Central Bank Albert Ndele, and Belgian historian Jan Vansina; where the latter came up with the name as it believably designates, in different local languages including Kikongo, the "river which swallows all rivers".
+A biography about Mobutu by Le Monde journalist Jean-Pierre Langellier, however, traces the naming of the currency zaire back to a dinner, in June 1967, attended by Mobutu's economic adviser Jacques de Groote, the governor of the Central Bank Albert Ndele, and Belgian historian Jan Vansina; where the latter came up with the name as it believably designates, in different local languages including Kikongo, the "river which swallows all rivers".

-Four years later Mobutu also renamed the country and the Congo River "Zaire", and referred to them as "Les Trois Z—Notre Pays, Notre Fleuve, Notre Monnaie" ("The Three Zs: Our Country, Our River, Our Money").
+Four years later, Mobutu also renamed the country, and the Congo River, "Zaire".
+He referred to them as "Les Trois Z—Notre Pays, Notre Fleuve, Notre Monnaie" ("The Three Zs: Our Country, Our River, Our Money").

 Place names

-In addition, cities and provinces were renamed (Léopoldville as Kinshasa, while Katanga Province became Shaba).
+In addition, cities and provinces were renamed.
+For example, Léopoldville was renamed as Kinshasa, while Katanga Province became Shaba.
 Streets, bridges, and other geographic features, as well as the armed forces, received name changes.

 Personal names

-Zaireans were required to drop their Western or Christian names (often those of European saints) in favor of authentic "Zairean" names.
+Zaireans were required to drop their Western or Christian names, often those of European saints, in favor of authentic "Zairean" names.
 Mobutu changed his own name from "Joseph-Désiré Mobutu" to "Mobutu Sese Seko Kuku Ngbendu Wa Za Banga" (more commonly abbreviated to "Mobutu Sese Seko").